Pilot (House): Plot

 Shortly after the start of class, kindergarten teacher Rebecca Adler becomes dysphasic and experiences seizures.
-Dr. James Wilson attempts to convince Gregory House to treat Adler, but House initially dismisses him, believing that the case would be boring.
+Dr. James Wilson attempts to convince Gregory House to treat Adler (who Wilson claims is his cousin), but House initially dismisses him, believing that the case would be boring.
 Hospital administrator Dr. Lisa Cuddy approaches House in the elevator and attempts to persuade him to fulfill his duties at the hospital's walk-in clinic.
 House refuses, claiming that Cuddy cannot fire him due to tenure, and hurriedly leaves.
 When House's team attempts to perform an MRI on Adler, they discover that House's authorization for diagnostics has been revoked; Cuddy restores his authorization in exchange for his working at the clinic.

 Adler's throat closes up during the MRI due to an allergic reaction to gadolinium, prompting two members of House's team, Dr. Robert Chase (Jesse Spencer) and Dr. Allison Cameron (Jennifer Morrison), to perform a tracheotomy.
 In the hospital's clinic, House's first patient is a man who is orange because of an over-consumption of carrots and vitamins (niacin).
 House also treats a ten-year-old boy whose mother allows him to use his asthmatic inhaler only intermittently instead of daily as prescribed.
 House criticizes the mother for making such a drastic medical decision without first learning more about asthma.
 During his monologue, House stumbles on an idea and leaves quickly to treat Adler; he diagnoses her with cerebral vasculitis, despite having no proof.
 House treats Adler with steroids, which improves her condition greatly for a time, until she starts seizing and has heart failure.

 On House's insistence, neurologist Dr. Eric Foreman and Cameron break into Adler's house to find anything that might account for Adler's symptoms.
 They find an opened package of ham in Adler's kitchen and House concludes that she is suffering from neurocysticercosis from eating undercooked pork at some point in her past.
 Adler refuses to accept more random treatments unless there is conclusive evidence that the diagnosis is correct.
-House is ready to dismiss the case when Chase provides an idea for noninvasive evidence of Adler's tapeworm infection; by taking an X-ray of her thigh, House proves that Adler is infested with other tapeworms and her condition is treatable.
+House is ready to dismiss the case when Chase provides an idea for noninvasive evidence of Adler's tapeworm infection.
+By taking an X-ray of her thigh, House proves that Adler is infested with other tapeworms and her condition is treatable.
 After seeing the evidence, Adler agrees to take medication to kill the tapeworms.
+Adler is then visited by her kindergarten class upon her recovery.